Anôsy: Feudal rule

-Conflict continued in Anosy following the French evacuation.
+Conflict continued in Anôsy following the French evacuation.
 When shipwrecked pirates took shelter at Fort Dauphin in 1697, their leader, Abraham Samuel, a mulatto from Martinique, was installed as a king.
-Until his death in 1705, Samuel led pirate–Anosy forces in constant warfare with Antanosy king Diamarang Diamera.
+Until his death in 1705, Samuel led pirate–Anôsy forces in constant warfare with Antanosy king Diamarang Diamera.
 The Zafiraminia also attempted to regain control, without success; they faced a number of revolts.
 The number and size of settlements shrank, and moved further inland.

 Frenchman Louis Laurent de Maudave arrived to rebuild Fort Dauphin as a supply base in 1768.
-He found that there were 35 rulers in Anosy, many of whom were at war with one another, and none of whom governed more than 3,000 people.
+He found that there were 35 rulers in Anôsy, many of whom were at war with one another, and none of whom governed more than 3,000 people.
 He signed 30 treaties with local kings, making alliances by supplying them with muskets (over 10,000 muskets and 50 tons of gunpowder were sold).
 However, the French government abolished the French East India Company the following year, and Maudave's trading settlement was abandoned.
 At about the time of the French departure, the Zafiriminia kingdom also fell, having been ravaged by warfare since the mid-1600s.

 In 1819, the French again reopened Fort Dauphin, after negotiating with the Zafiraminia chief Rabefania.
 The chief sought French protection from the Imerina Kingdom which was seeking to conquer the whole of Madagascar.
 Fort Dauphin continued to export cattle, and also became a slaving base and operated a rum distillery.

-Imerina control
+Merina control

 An army of the Imerina Kingdom of central Madagascar, numbering 3,000–4,000 soldiers, moved down the coast of Anosy and took Fort Dauphin on 14 March 1825, at which point the Imerina Kingdom controlled the entire eastern coast of Madagascar.
 The fort was garrisoned by 800 Imerina troops armed with muskets which, along with garrisons at other coastal towns, controlled shipping & trade.
 Most of Anosy, however, resisted the brutal treatment by the Imerina and was effectively self-ruled.
 The Imerina pursued a policy of isolationism and dismantled treaties with England and France.

 Successive Imerina monarchs were alternately influenced by the French and English.
 In 1869, Imerina Queen Ranavalona II converted to Christianity.
 A church was built at Fort Dauphin and attendance made mandatory.
 Evangelists from the London Missionary Society later took leadership of the church.